 Drill a hole in the finished concrete pavement using a Berntsen Survey Marker Countersink Drill Bit, Item # BPMDRL.
 Insert the ribbed plastic expansion plug into the drilled hole.
-Tap the brass marker stem into the expansion plug until the top of the brass marker is countersunk below the surrounding finished concrete pavement as shown on the plan details.
+Tap the brass marker stem into the expansion plug until the top of the brass marker is countersunk below the surrounding finished concrete pavement.